Cannabis in high demand amid coronavirus pandemic | DW | 05.05.2020

-Pot sales hit new highs ahead of lockdown measures, but people now seeking to stock up are increasingly facing supply bottlenecks.
-In Germany, where recreational cannabis use is still banned, patients are suffering.
+Pot sales hit new highs ahead of lockdown measures, but people now seeking to stock up are confronted with some deliveries not arriving amid the pandemic.
+Could there be any bottlenecks in the future?

 According to cannabis industry analytics firm Headset, pot sales in the United States spiked in mid-March, with sales growth peaking at 64% in the week ended March 16 — the highest growth rate since at least the beginning of 2019.